csernazs/pytest-httpserver/doc/guide.rst

 If you are using the pytest plugin it is done automatically by the plugin.
 Possibility to change the TCP port is TBD.

+When using pytest plugin, specifying the bind address and bind port can also be possible via environment variables.
+Setting PYTEST_HTTPSERVER_HOST and PYTEST_HTTPSERVER_PORT will change the bind host and bind port, respectively.

+If pytest plugin is not used, the DEFAULT_LISTEN_HOST and DEFAULT_LISTEN_PORT class attributes can be set on the HTTPServer class.

 Configuring
 -----------